Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Implementation Details

+In pilot experiments, we observed that the values of $\tilde{H}$ are centered on 2.0 in the datasets that we considered in this work.
+Therefore, $\hat{H}=\max_{\mathbf{x}\in\mathcal{X}}[H(Q_{Y|\mathbf{X}=\mathbf{x}})+H(P_{\theta}(\cdot|\mathbf{x}))]$ can approximately have a value 4.0.
+As the main implications of EMID upper bound are providing the characterization of MLLM performance gaps and serving as a practical measure of robustness, we compute the scale-adjusted upper bound estimates for EMID upper bound (UB) as below,

+See Section~\ref{appendix:thm} for the detailed derivation of EMID UB.
+Note that applying the linear transformation to the target variables of Pearson correlation analysis does not affect the correlation coefficient value, so that the correlation coefficients between the EMID and its scale-adjusted UB has the same values as between the EMID and its original UB, even though it is not the exact estimate of EMID UB.

-\paragraph{MLLM judge and win rate.} For the open-ended generation tasks, (M)LLM-as-a-Judge has been adopted as a current de facto standard.
-Following \cite{liu2023visual,liu2024improved}, we use GPT-4\footnote{\texttt{gpt-4-turbo} with \texttt{2024-08-01-preview} API version was adopted} with text-only inference mode (with plain-text form visual cue such as ground truth caption for image) as a judge model and also use the output of the same model as a reference answer for each query.
-We leverage the prompts provided by the source code of LLaVA\footnote{https://github.com/haotian-liu/LLaVA}, and compute the win rate of a model of interest by comparing its output with that of GPT-4.
+\paragraph{MLLM judge and relative preference (RP) score.} For evaluation of open-ended generation tasks, (M)LLM-as-a-Judge has been adopted as a current de facto standard.
+Following \cite{liu2023visual,liu2024improved}, we use GPT-4\footnote{\texttt{gpt-4-turbo} with \texttt{2024-08-01-preview} API version was mainly adopted} with text-only inference mode (with plain-text form visual cue such as ground truth caption for image) as a judge model and also use the output of the same model as a reference answer for each query.
+We leverage the prompts provided by the source code of LLaVA\footnote{https://github.com/haotian-liu/LLaVA}, and compute the RP score of a model of interest by comparing its output with that of the reference answer.